 Portable/easily maneuverable

 Costs less than $30,000

+Results in higher output of wine pouches than current volunteer-based pouching method

 Safety is the highest priority ranking because Evergood is an ethical business who values the well-being of their employees and volunteers.
 They would not consider any solution to their problem which resulted in unsafe conditions.